 4. Dongdaemun Market

-Blink and you’ll miss it, but that would be a shame.
+Blink and you’ll miss it, which would be a shame.
 This little spot actually delivered some of our favorite basic traditional Korean street food!

 We found stalls serving chicken on a stick, tempura vegetables, fresh fruit juices, fried tofu, and more.
 Things were all made to order on each stall’s cooktop, then served to us in paper bowls with giant toothpicks and sauce on the side in paper cups.